-Our Stratus Black/White is our casual but classic sneaker, packed with anti-fatigue technologies, that is perfect for everyday wear or donning for work.
-Strutting a super-soft calf leather upper, this shoe also offers a generous fit to comfortably hug your foot.
+Our Stratus Black/White is our casual but classic sneaker, packed with anti-fatigue technologies, perfect for everyday wear or donning for work.
+Strutting a super-soft leather upper, this shoe also features a slip-resistant outsole design to help keep you safe and supported.

 Benefit: Provides sufficient slip resistance to prevent a fall when working on a low friction surface such as oil spilled on metal, or on soapy wet tiles.
 This is the highest level of slip resistance.

 What is it: Australian Standards 2210.3:2019 Additional Classification.
 Glycerol (oil) on steel floor test.
 Slip resistance coefficient only heel contact is > 0.13, and slip resistance coefficient with whole shoe flat contact is > 0.18.
 SLS (soapy water) solution on ceramic tile test.
 Slip resistance coefficient only heel contact is > 0.28, and slip resistance coefficient with whole shoe flat contact is > 0.32.
 Slip Resistant with Oil on Metal, and with Water on Tiles.

 Where is it: Outsole

 Benefit: Achieves the highest slip resistance rating (water on tile and oil on metal).